 If you ever needed to file a claim, automobile coverage is applied on an excess basis.
 Often your employee’s auto insurance plan is first one to pay for a claim.
 If the employee’s plan isn’t able to cover the damages, your company’s policy typically covers the remaining balance.

 If you own an agency or plan on starting one, it is highly recommended that you explore your options when looking for an insurance broker.
 Finding an expert you can trust that knows your industry is an important part of successfully managing your ABA business.
 The expert you choose should be able to advise you on how to minimize the risks specific to your operations.
 And, they should consult with you on which lines you should consider given your tolerance for risk.

-Dan Law is President of Liberty Behavioral Health.
-He has implemented effective ABA agency risk management strategies for over 14 years.
+Jacob Kiley is President of Liberty Behavioral Health.
+He specializes in implementing effective ABA agency risk management strategies.
 If you are interested in learning more about workers’ comp, professional or general liability, or automobile liability insurance, feel free to email your questions to email@example.com.